devinkr/js-array-methods/readme.md

 - Using the array traversal methods we were just looking at, create the following values (keep track of your answers)

 1. Create an array of strings for each capital with the city and state name (e.g. `'Austin, Texas'`)
-2. Filter all the states with capitals that start with a consonant.
+2. Filter all the states with capitals that start with the letter `A`.
 3. List all the sates with two words in their name.
 4. How many capitals are north of Annapolis?